-There is currently no specific whistle-blower protection available to employees under labour and employment laws; however, section 14 of the Employment Act 1968 protects employees who have been dismissed without just cause or excuse, by providing an avenue for seeking reinstatement or compensation against the employer.
-Employees who have been terminated as a result of their whistle-blowing can, therefore, seek such legal redress on this basis.
+Subject to an upcoming Workplace Fairness Legislation (elaborated on below), there is currently no specific whistle-blower protection available to employees under labour and employment laws; however, section 14 of the Employment Act 1968 protects employees who have been dismissed without just cause or excuse, by providing an avenue for seeking reinstatement or compensation against the employer.
+Employees who have been terminated as a result of their whistleblowing can, therefore, seek such legal redress on this basis.
 Similar protection against retaliatory dismissals can be found in section 18(2) of the Workplace Safety and Health Act 2006.